kovasah/PersonalIntroBecode/README.md

 #### You can always count on me when...

-When you need to discuss or to give you some theoric advices
+When you need to discuss or when you need an opinion about something.

 ##### A funny story